mbuotidem/mbuotidem.github.io/content/blog/aws-client-vpn-terraform/index.md

   security_group_ids = [aws_security_group.allow_ssh.id]
 }
 ```
-Notice how we use the private CA issued server certificate we imported into ACM in the `server_certificate_arn` and `root_certificate_chain_arn` attributes as well as plug in the log group we created earlier.
+Notice how we reference the server certificate issued by Serverless CA — which we previously imported into ACM — in both `server_certificate_arn` and `root_certificate_chain_arn`.

+Since our client certificates will also be issued by the same CA (Serverless CA), we can use the same certificate ARN as the trust anchor for both server and client authentication.
+This allows any client certificate signed by the same CA to be accepted during mutual TLS authentication.

-Note that we're also setting `split_tunnel` to `true`.
+We're also setting `split_tunnel` to `true`.
 This ensures that only traffic destined for resources inside the VPN is routed through the VPN tunnel, while all other internet traffic continues to go through the user's local network.

 If we left `split_tunnel` set to its default value of `false`, all traffic—including internet-bound requests—would be routed through the VPN.
 Because the our fully-private VPC has no public internet access, this would effectively break the user's connection, blackholing their traffic the moment they connect.

 If you're reading this and you intend to set this up with an internet-connected vpc, note that `split_tunnel` might still be useful for you if your security posture allows and you'd like to save on data transfer costs by only routing AWS-bound traffic through the VPN.

-> **Note:**
-> Take care to select a cidr range for your vpn endpoint that does not clash with the cidr range of your VPC.

 ### Associate the VPN endpoint with the VPC and subnet

-To allow clients to establish a VPN session, you associate a target network with the Client VPN endpoint.
-A target network is a subnet in a VPC.
+To route VPN traffic into your VPC, you need to associate the endpoint with a **target network** — which is just a subnet in your VPC.
+This tells AWS where to send traffic from connected clients.

 ```
 resource "aws_ec2_client_vpn_network_association" "subnet_b" {